Interest-only loan: United States

-Interest-only loans represent a somewhat higher risk for lenders, and therefore are subject to a slightly higher interest rate.
+Interest-only loans represent a somewhat higher risk for lenders, and therefore are often subject to a higher interest rate.
 Combined with little or no down payment, the adjustable rate (ARM) variety of interest-only mortgages are sometimes indicative of a buyer taking on too much risk—especially when that buyer is unlikely to qualify under more conservative loan structures.
 Because a homeowner does not build any equity in an interest-only loan he may be adversely affected by prevailing market conditions at the time the borrower is ready to either sell the house or refinance.
 The borrower may find themselves unable to afford the higher regularly amortized payments at the end of the interest-only period, unable to refinance due to lack of equity, and unable to sell if demand for housing has weakened.

 Due to the speculative aspects of relying on home appreciation which may or may not happen, many financial experts such as Suze Orman advise against interest-only loans for which a borrower would not otherwise qualify.
 The types of interest-only loans that rely on home appreciation would be negative amortization loans, which most financial institutions discontinued in mid-2008.

 A study published by the Federal Reserve Bank of Chicago before the 2008 financial crash claimed that most Americans could benefit from funding tax-deferred accounts rather than paying down mortgage balances.
 Homeowners sometimes use interest-only loans to free up monthly cash to fund retirement accounts.
 3.4 million households don't contribute at all to their retirement but do accelerate the paying down of their mortgages.
 "Those households are losing from 11 to 17 cents for each dollar they put into a faster mortgage payoff", per a Chicago Federal Reserve study reiterated in the Chicago Tribune.

 United Kingdom

-Interest-only loans are popular ways of borrowing money to buy an asset that is unlikely to depreciate much and which can be sold at the end of the loan to repay the capital.
+Interest-only loans are popular ways of borrowing money to buy an asset that is unlikely to depreciate much and which can then be sold at the end of the loan to repay the capital.
 For example, second homes, or properties bought for letting to others.
 In the United Kingdom in the 1980s and 1990s a popular way to buy a house was to combine an interest-only loan with an endowment policy, the combination being known as an endowment mortgage.
 Homeowners were told that the endowment policy would cover the mortgage and provide a lump sum in addition.
 Many of these endowment policies were poorly managed and failed to deliver the promised amounts, some of which did not even cover the cost of the mortgage.
 This mis-selling, combined with the poor stock market performance of the late 1990s, has resulted in endowment mortgages becoming unpopular.